 What key steps should employers take?

 An employer subject to the CCPA should apply the same steps it is applying to “personal information” it collects from customers and other consumers to employee data and employee benefit plan data that may be subject to the CCPA.
 However, as a practical matter, the notices provided and the processes involved may be communicated and operated differently for the employee population versus external “consumers”.
-For guidance on developing your CCPA compliance project plan, please see our prior article (We Are Covered, So Now What Do We Do?
-Create A Project Plan!).
-A few key issues for employers include:
+A few key issues for employers developing a CCPA compliance project include:

 Employers subject to the CCPA should begin compliance efforts immediately in order to be prepared for the onerous requirements in advance of the CCPA effective date of January 1, 2020.